 FileReader can read not just files, but any blobs.

 We can use it to convert a blob to another format:

 For Web Workers, there also exists a synchronous variant of

 read* do not generate events, but rather return a result, as regular functions do.

-That’s only inside a Web Worker though, because delays and hang-ups in Web Workers are less important, they do not affect the page.
+That’s only inside a Web Worker though, because delays in synchronous calls, that are possible while reading from files, in Web Workers are less important.
+They do not affect the page.

 In addition to

 lastModified properties, plus the internal ability to read from filesystem.
 We usually get